We are what we eat.

 These fatty acids are necessary for learning and memory because our brain needs them to create brain and nerve cells.

-Our brain is made up of about 60% fat, and omega-3 fatty acids make up 50% of that fat.
+Our brain is about 60% fat, and omega-3 fatty acids make up 50% of that fat.

-Regular fish eaters have brains with greater amounts of gray matter.
-The majority of the nerve cells responsible for decision-making, memory, and feeling are found in the gray matter.
+Regular fish eaters have brains with more significant amounts of gray matter.
+The gray matter contains the majority of the nerve cells responsible for decision-making, memory, and feeling.

 Overall, fatty fish is an excellent source of brain food.